-The hotel has a swimming pool and a rooftop terrace, and there is a communal kitchen, which serves as a great way for guests to socialize and interact with each other.
-It is equipped with a six-burner stovetop oven, two dining tables, blender, microwave, toaster, and a refrigerator which managers make sure to keep packed.
-And of course, Fredy’s Tuscan Restaurant is right downstairs, and guests can order room service right from the restaurant.
+The hotel has a swimming pool, a rooftop terrace, and a communal kitchen, which is a great way for guests to socialize and interact with each other.
+It is equipped with a six-burner stovetop oven, two dining tables, blender, microwave, toaster, and a refrigerator, which managers ensure to keep packed.
+And of course, Fredy’s Tuscan Restaurant is downstairs, and guests can order room service from the restaurant.

 Rooms come with a flat-screen tv with cable, free Wi-Fi, minifridge, and a hairdryer.
 Safe deposit boxes are available at the front desk.
-Irons and ironing boards are available on request, as are coffee makers, hairdryers, and beach towels.
+Irons and ironing boards, as are coffee makers, hairdryers, and beach towels, are available on request.
 Economy and standard rooms each have one bed, while double rooms feature two double beds.

 To be sure, the hotel provides something that will suit all budgets and needs.

 This gorgeous gay-friendly resort is right on the beachfront, with the esplanade not far away.
 It makes an excellent base from which to explore all that the Romantic Zone has to offer gay travelers in search of some of the hottest nightlife to be found anywhere in the western hemisphere.
-Rooms come with private balconies, and the views of the ocean and beach are unsurpassable.
+Rooms come with private balconies, and the ocean and beach views are unsurpassable.

-Nearby, the Chinctini by Pinnacle has been called the newest crown jewel in Puerto Vallarta’s bar scene, and of course, there is also in the vicinity the Palm Cabaret and Bar.
+Nearby, the Chinctini by Pinnacle has been called the newest crown jewel in Puerto Vallarta’s bar scene, and of course, there is also the Palm Cabaret and Bar in the vicinity.
 Also, make sure to stop by the Sapphire Restaurant while you are in this area.
-Ritmos Beach Cafe is – you guessed it – right on the beach, and affords an excellent opportunity to soak in the sun and enjoy a little people watching to go with the fine food and drink and live music you’ll enjoy here.
+Ritmos Beach Cafe is – you guessed it – right on the beach and affords an excellent opportunity to soak in the sun and enjoy a little people-watching to go with the fine food and drink and live music you’ll enjoy here.

 And while you may be tempted to stay, there is too much more to experience in downtown Puerto Vallarta to linger.
 And Blue Chairs Resort by the Sea is a wonderful, gay-friendly, accommodating place to base yourself as you take it all in.

-For instance, the Regina Pool Studio, the smallest and coziest in the hotel, is done in a gorgeous cerulean blue and has a walk-in closet and balcony, while the Marakesh features red walls and Indo arch windows, for a decidedly more eastern vibe.
-The Ferrentino Room makes use of subtle pastels for the walls as well as bedding for a super calm vibe and has a private shower as well as an indoor/outdoor patio with direct access to the resort’s pool.
+For instance, the Regina Pool Studio, the smallest and coziest in the hotel, is done in a gorgeous cerulean blue and has a walk-in closet and balcony, while the Marakesh features red walls and Indo arch windows for a decidedly more eastern vibe.
+The Ferrentino Room uses subtle pastels for the walls and bedding for a super calm vibe and has a private shower and an indoor/outdoor patio with direct access to the resort’s pool.
 And so on, and so on.

-And there is nary a one of the seventeen rooms that fails to utterly amaze, and you’ll be delighted no matter which you stay in.
+And there is nary a one of the seventeen rooms that fail to be utterly amazing, and you’ll be delighted no matter which you stay in.
 All include a/c, Wi-Fi, flat-screen tv, safe, balcony, complimentary breakfast, and room service availability.

 In fact, Puerto Vallarta can’t be recommended enough for any gay travelers eyeing a trip to Mexico.
 And the Garlands del Rio can’t be beaten as a top-notch gay-friendly hotel to make a gay tourists’ Puerto Vallarta stay something they will cherish.